How-To Guides | Spa Cover Care - Clean, Maintain & Protect your Cover

 Recap?

-If your old cover is waterlogged, it's time for a replacement.
-Be sure to buy a well-crafted one.
+If your old cover is waterlogged, replace it.
 Think of a new cover as an investment, not an expense.
+You'll be money ahead buying a well-crafted cover the first time.

 "The store where we bought our spa told us nothing about maintaining the cover and it didn't last long.
 We've applied 303 Protectant to the outside and underside, and mildew has not been a problem since.
 It's nice that this will increase cover life and protect it from sun damage, that's what ruined our first top.
 Thanks!"